dmanla/ArduinoMegaEthernet/README.md

 - MicroSD Card Slot
 - 10/100 Ethernet provided over SPI using the W5500
 - SE050 EdgeLock Plug and Trust Secure Element to provide security features for connected applications, accessible using I2C
-- ISM330DHCX Inertial Measurement Unit accessible using I2C
+- ISM330DHCX Inertial Measurement Unit, accessible using I2C
+- MCP7940N Real Time Clock, accessible using I2C

 **WARNING**: This project is under development and has not yet been validated.